ed-andre/betterjobs-snow/pipeline/docs/setup/STAGE_SCHEMA_SETUP.md

 # STAGE Schema Setup for Silver Layer Transformations

-This document provides instructions for setting up the STAGE schema and `stage_jobs_unified` table in Snowflake for the Silver layer transformations.
+This document provides instructions for setting up the STAGE schema and `jobs_unified` table in Snowflake for the Silver layer transformations.

 ## Overview